Damangir/GRID-util/README.md

 -------
 ### Copy files to/from storage element

-You can use `gridcopy.sh` to copy batch files between user interface and storage elemet back and forth.
+You can use `grid-copy.sh` to copy batch files between user interface and storage elemet back and forth.

 ```
-usage: gridcopy.sh options
+usage: grid-copy.sh options

 Copies batch of files back and forth to the grid.